vectordotdev/vector/rfcs/2021-09-01-8547-accept-metrics-in-datadog-agent-source.md

   the [Datadog Agent itself](https://github.com/DataDog/datadog-agent/blob/main/pkg/forwarder/telemetry.go#L20-L31)) to cover every metric type handled by this endpoint (count, gauge and rate) and:
     - Add support for missing fields in the `datadog_metrics` sinks
-    - Align tag manipulation (Datadog allows `key:foo` & `key:bar`, and the tags are encoded as a list whereas Vector encode those as a map).
+    - The same value but different keys tags (Datadog allows `key:foo` & `key:bar` but Vector doesn't) maybe supported later if there is demand for it (see the note below).
-    - Overall this is fairly straighforward except for the tagging issue
+    - Overall this is fairly straighforward
 - Handle the `/api/beta/sketches` route in the `datadog_agent` source to support sketches/distribution encoded using protobuf
    - Revamp the distribution metrics in the `datadog_metrics` sink to use sketches and the associated endpoint will